 Life Insurance and High Net-Worth Individuals

 High net-worth individuals are a key demographic when it comes to life insurance.
 However, with their complicated financial investments and riskier lifestyle, their life insurance needs can be very complex.

 The Investment Executive published an article in its August 2013 issue on what high net-worth individuals want.
-The premise of the article was that Canada's high net-worth individuals preferred one life insurance advisor, rather than multiple life insurance advisors.
+The premise of the article was that Canada’s high net-worth individuals preferred one life insurance advisor, rather than multiple advisors.

 The survey was compiled from 4,400 high net-worth individuals from 21 countries in five regions.
 It highlights what high net-worth individuals are looking for in an investment management firm.

 Of all the high net-worth individuals surveyed in North America, 52.8% prefer to work with a single firm, as opposed to multiple firms.
 This compares to 41.4% worldwide.
-Meanwhile, 50.9% of wealthy North Americans prefer to have a single point of contact, such as a life insurance advisor within a wealth management firm.
+Meanwhile, 50.9% of wealthy North Americans prefer to have a single point of contact, such as one life insurance advisor within a wealth management firm.

 The question is, how realistic is this preference?
 Can one advisor be all things to one person?